Puberty: Age of onset

 The definition of the onset of puberty may depend on perspective (e.g., hormonal versus physical) and purpose (establishing population normal standards, clinical care of early or late pubescent individuals, etc.).
 A common definition for the onset of puberty is physical changes to a person's body.
 These physical changes are the first visible signs of neural, hormonal, and gonadal function changes.

 The age at which puberty begins varies between individuals; usually, puberty begins between 10 and 13 years of age.
 The age at which puberty begins is affected by both genetic factors and by environmental factors such as nutritional state and social circumstances.
-An example of social circumstances is the Vandenbergh effect; a juvenile female who has significant interaction with adult males will enter puberty earlier than juvenile females who are not socially overexposed to adult males.
+An example of social circumstances is the Vandenbergh effect; a juvenile female mouse who has significant interaction with adult male mice will enter puberty earlier than juvenile females who are not socially overexposed to adult males.

-The average age at which puberty begins may be affected by race as well.
+The average age at which puberty begins may be affected by ethnicity as well.
 For example, the average age of menarche in various populations surveyed has ranged from 12 to 18 years.
-The earliest average onset of puberty is for African-American girls and the latest average onset for high altitude subsistence populations in Asia.
+The earliest average onset of puberty is for African-American females and the latest average onset for high altitude subsistence populations in Asia.
 However, much of the higher age averages reflect nutritional limitations more than genetic differences and can change within a few generations with a substantial change in diet.
-The median age of menarche for a population may be an index of the proportion of undernourished girls in the population, and the width of the spread may reflect unevenness of wealth and food distribution in a population.
+The median age of menarche for a population may be an index of the proportion of undernourished females in the population, and the width of the spread may reflect unevenness of wealth and food distribution in a population.

 Researchers have identified an earlier age of the onset of puberty.
 However, they have based their conclusions on a comparison of data from 1999 with data from 1969.
-In the earlier example, the sample population was based on a small sample of white girls (200, from Britain).
-The later study identified as puberty as occurring in 48% of African-American girls by age nine, and 12% of white girls by that age.
+In the earlier example, the sample population was based on a small sample of white females (200, from Britain).
+The later study identified as puberty as occurring in 48% of African-American females by age nine, and 12% of white females by that age.

-One possible cause of a delay in the onset of puberty past the age 14 in girls and 15 in boys is Kallmann syndrome, a form of hypogonadotropic hypogonadism (HH).
+One possible cause of a delay in the onset of puberty past the age 14 in females and 15 in males is Kallmann syndrome, a form of hypogonadotropic hypogonadism (HH).
 Kallmann syndrome is also associated with a lack of sense of smell (anosmia).
 Kallmann syndrome and other forms of HH affect both men and women.
 It is caused by a failure in HPG axis at puberty which results in low or zero gonadotropin (LH and FSH) levels with the subsequent result of a failure to commence or complete puberty, secondary hypogonadism and infertility.